mmastrac/bootstrap/README.md

 two-level symbols (ie: `:global` + `.local`) and two-pass symbol resolution.
 Also supports constant-style symbols that can be defined via `=symbol__ ABCD`.

 Instructions are defined in textual format.
+This assembler has a more natural, intel-like syntax.

 Enables: